2021 Offers & Reviews: American Express® Credit Cards

 Most American Express credit cards require good or excellent credit for approval.
 However, this doesn’t mean you’re out of luck if your credit is less than stellar.

-American Express also offers a few prepaid cards that will allow you to make purchases everywhere Amex is accepted, but these aren’t technically credit cards, nor do they come with all of the benefits mentioned above.
+American Express also offers a few prepaid cards that allow you to make purchases everywhere Amex is accepted, but these aren’t technically credit cards, nor do they come with all of the benefits mentioned above.

 You may want to focus on improving your credit score if your credit disqualifies you from the American Express credit card you desire.
 Pay your bills on time, keep your debt-to-income ratio low, and only apply for credit when you absolutely need to.
 In time, you’ll notice a boost in your credit score, and may be eligible for the American Express card of your choice.